Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 There are different styles of asynchronous programming.

-Callbacks were discussed in [asynchronous computations](#asynchronous-computations) section and are generally the least convenient style that coroutines are designed to replace, as any callback-style API can be wrapped into the corresponding suspending function as shown [here](#wrapping-callbacks).
+Callbacks were discussed in [asynchronous computations](#asynchronous-computations) section and are generally the least convenient style that coroutines are designed to replace.
+Any callback-style API can be wrapped into the corresponding suspending function as shown [here](#wrapping-callbacks).

 Let us recap.
 For example, assume that you start with a hypothetical _blocking_ `sendEmail` function